Eva Jeanette Kissel

 Eva was a member of The Foundation Church in Norwalk.

-Eva is survived by her daughters, Debby Olenek of Sandusky and Vicky (Mike) Kegyes of Willard; three grandsons, Derek Olenek of Sandusky, First Lieutenants James and Kerri Kegyes of USAF-Montana and Michael Kegyes of Willard and former daughter-in-law, Diane Weaver of Venice, Florida.
+Eva is survived by her daughters, Debby Olenek of Sandusky and Vicky (Mike) Kegyes of Willard; three grandsons, Derek Olenek of Sandusky, First Lieutenants James and Kerri Kegyes of USAF-Montana and Michael Kegyes of Willard, great-granddaughter Lily Olenek, of Sandusky and former daughter-in-law, Diane Weaver of Venice, Florida.

 She was preceded in death by her husband in 2000, Virgil K. Kissel, whom she married October 21, 1948; son, Kenneth E. Kissel; two sisters, Gertha Kissel and Ruth Laser and two brothers, Corwin “Bob” Carnahan and James Carnahan.